hitarth64/hitarth64.github.io/projects.md

 permalink: /projects/
 ---

-Page still under Construction - adding project descriptions (Sorry for inconvinience):
+Few relevant & completed projects:

-Few relevant & interesting projects:
+### Crystal Site Feature Embedding (Paper submitted)

-### Accelerated Materials Discovery (Ongoing)
+  * Developed a new representation which achieves state of the art accuracies for bandgaps(0.1 eV) and energies(0.007 eV/atom).
-  * Machine learning quantum physics to search large chemical space (**O(10<sup>41</sup>)**) to find favorable materials for photonics and quantum computing applications
+  * Achieves an unprecedented acceleration factor of 10<sup>101</sup> for materials and composition exploration
   * Density Functional Theory (DFT) based exploration and training.

 ### Investigation of generalization in deep neural networks
   * Investigative study of how and when we have learning and when we have simple memorization of the training data